0Jiahao/MAV_Real_Time_Trajectory_Generator/README.md

 ```
 where *obj* is the MAV and *tgt* is the target point.
 ## Find The Optimal Time Interval of The Trajectory
-This function finds the shortest trajectory satisfies the constraint that the pitch angle should less than 20 degrees.
+This function finds the shortest trajectory satisfies the constraint that the pitch angle should be less than 20 degrees.
 ```Matlab
 >[waypoints,path_c,opt_time] = time_optimal_path_planner(mav,tgt,ts);
 ```